Baptist Conference of the Philippines: "Objective Ten Thousand"

 This program visioned a goal of 10,000 members BCP wide, from a base of 3,500 members on December 31, 1980 to December 1985.
 Record shows that BCP fall short of its goal; however, during this 5-year period 3,859 new members were added while the number of churches reached 126 congregations.

 "Double In Four"

 This program had a goal of doubling the number of churches in four years time, beginning in 1986 to 1990.
 Under the all-Filipino leadership, it was not able to take off due to non-functioning of its chairman.
 Handicapped by the lack of functioning ministries, the program was still implemented through the initiative of local churches, the districts and the national office through the BOT.

 "Operation 4-4-4"

-This program targets 400 churches in 4 years from 1990–1994.
+This program targets 400 churches in 4 years from 1990 to 1994.
 This program never took off due to lack of financial resources and personnel in order to implement the program.

 Some BCP churches are now involved in cross-cultural missions by sending and supporting 40 missionaries to 12 countries.
 After 50 years of BCP ministry the era has come for BCP to become a missionary sending denomination instead of being a missionary receiving denomination.